 - In the next few steps we'll build our circuit and connect everything to the Bit Board. - Once we've got all the parts in place and we program the micro:bit we'll need to determine the correct servo angles.
-It's not too difficult, but it's an extra step we need to get right. - Gather up all of your components, some 1/8" Maker Tape and some LEGO parts and we'll get started! - The attached PDF has the full circuit diagram and other useful information about this project and how the thermistor works using a voltage divider.
+It's not too difficult, but it's an extra step we need to get right. - Gather up all of your components, some 1/8" Maker Tape and some LEGO parts and we'll get started! - (i) We won't detail the LEGO build for this project, but basically you'll need to build up bricks on a baseplate to hold the servo and other components in place. - The attached PDF has the full circuit diagram and other useful information about this project and how the thermistor works using a voltage divider.